 SECURE Act 1.0 Implementation

 The SECURE Act was enacted in December 2019 and contained a variety of retirement-related provisions that had been considered on Capitol Hill for years, including provisions to facilitate the use of “Open Multiple Employer Plans” and provisions to promote the understanding and use of lifetime income products.
 Many of the SECURE Act’s provisions became effective upon enactment, but some required regulatory rulemaking before they could be fully implemented.
-Transamerica has been actively engaged responding to regulatory requests for information on such provisions.
+Transamerica has been actively engaged responding to regulatory requests for information on such provisions, particularly the Department of Labor's rulemaking around "Groups of Plans" created by the SECURE Act.

 Transamerica supports legislative efforts to change the enrollment default option for electronic delivery of certain retirement-related documents, provided consumers retain the option to opt-out of e-delivery and into paper-based delivery.
 The Department of Labor recently finalized regulatory guidance on this issue that Transamerica supports, but we would prefer a more permanent legislative solution.

 Transamerica supports legislative efforts to enable “remote online notarization” to facilitate transactions where face to face interaction with a notary is not possible due the COVID 19 pandemic.
-The IRS has released temporary regulatory guidance permitting RON through the end of 2020, but Transamerica would prefer a more permanent solution included in the next COVID-related legislative response.
+Transamerica supported federal regulatory action by the IRS and others to permit remote online notarization, but would prefer a more permanent legislative solution.